Stan-Kudri/GameSnake/README.md

 Control with: '⬅️'; '⬆️'; '⬇️'; '➡️'.

-Testing: This is a project with game snake implementation on Console/MonoGame.
+Unit Testing: The core game logic (snake movement, food eating, spawning) is covered with unit tests to ensure the reliability of the code.

 ## Console
 ![](ConsoleScreenshot.jpg)